Kadim Al Sahir

-Biography
+Early life

 Al Sahir was born in Mosul, Iraq on September 12, 1957, to a Sunni father and a Shia mother from Najaf.
 His father lived in Baghdad but was a Samarra native from the tribe of Darraj.
 Kadhem Al Sahir grew up and spent a large part of his life in Al-Hurrya neighborhood in Baghdad.
+Growing up in a low-income household in Mosul, he saw his mother struggle to raise eight children.

 Apart from his mother, Al Sahir's family were never supportive of his direction in becoming a musician.
 They had no faith in him that he would become successful, and instead wanted him to become a doctor or a lawyer.
 Al Sahir's brother once took him to different places where people usually sang, and told him it was his choice to sing in a respectful way, or he could choose to do it the bad way.
 He said that the only way to achieve success is for one to respect his music and respect himself.

-Al Sahir left Iraq in the early 1990s after the Gulf War.
-He did not have a permanent residence and frequently moved, mainly between Cairo, Dubai, Beirut, and Paris, though as of 2022 he settled with his family in Rabat, Morocco.
-He has two sons, Wisam and Omar Al Sahir, both of them married.
-Kadim is also a grandfather to Wisam's daughter Sana.

-In February 2019, Kadim officially asked to change his last name from Al Samarai to Al Sahir.
+In 1980, Al-Sahir started teaching music.
+Two years later, he pursued studies at the Institute of Music of Baghdad.

 Professional career

-1995–2000
+1987–1996: Formative period

+Although Al-Sahir generally steers clear of political themes, his 1987 song "Ladghat al-Hayaa" (“The Snake Bite”)—aired on Iraqi television a year before the Iran–Iraq War ended—sparked controversy because its lyrics were interpreted as a critique of the conflict.
+Broadcast officials demanded that he alter the lyrics or face the song being banned.
+In 1996, Al Saher met and formed a songwriting partnership with Syrian poet Nizar Qabbani, who wrote the lyrics to his music.

-He later moved to Lebanon, where he met and formed a songwriting partnership with Syrian poet Nizar Qabbani in 1996; Qabbani wrote lyrics to his music before settling permanently in Cairo.
-Qabbani, who previously wrote lyrics for superstars of the 1960s and 1970s like Abdel Halim Hafez and Najat Al Saghira, wrote the lyrics to more than 30 of Al Sahir's songs.
+Nizar Qabbani, who previously wrote lyrics for superstars of the 1960s and 1970s like Abdel Halim Hafez and Najat Al Saghira, wrote the lyrics to more than 30 of Al Sahir's songs, including “Zidini Ashqan” (“Love Me More”), “Hal Endak Shak” (“Do You Have a Doubt”), and “Ahibini Bella Ukad” (“Love Me With No Constraints”), among many others.
 In addition to Qabbani's poems, Al Sahir sang both political and romantic songs for Iraq and Baghdad, highlighting the feelings of the citizens of Iraq as well as their tragedies.
+In 1995, Al Sahir travelled to Northern England to film the music video for his notable sentimental ballad “Ha Habibi” ("Hey, My Beloved") in the Sunny Bank and Coniston Water area of the Lake District.

+In November 1996, Al Sahir traveled to Germany to film his music video for “Zidini Ashqan” in freezing conditions at locations including Schloss Landsberg in Ratingen, as well as Leverkusen and Burscheid.
+The music video was directed by Jordanian filmmaker Hussein Daibis, with assistance from Lebanese director Saeed Al-Marouk and a German crew, and produced by the Arab Radio and Television Network (ART).